s3gw-tech/s3gw/docs/helm-charts.md

-# Installing s3gw with helm charts
+# Installing s3gw with Helm charts

-Before you begin, ensure you install helm.
-To install, see the [documentaiton](https://helm.sh/docs/intro/install/) or run the following:
+Before you begin, ensure you install Helm.
+To install, see the [documentation](https://helm.sh/docs/intro/install/) or run the following:

 ```shell